 With a leg span of 13 feet, the Japanese spider crab is the biggest crab in the world — and the stuff of nightmares in Japanese folklore.

 The Japanese spider crab is a giant sea creature that lurks in the waters surrounding Japan.
-Gaming enthusiasts probably recognize this crustacean from the Animal Crossing: New Horizons video game, and bold Japanese foodies might enjoy this crab on their dinner table.
+Gaming enthusiasts probably recognize this crustacean from the Animal Crossing: New Horizons video game while bold Japanese foodies might enjoy this crab on their dinner table.

 The Japanese spider crab’s presence commands attention with its bright orange hue and 10 lengthy limbs.
 Its legs — which are plentiful enough to lock an enemy in a powerful embrace — are indeed the sea creature’s most striking features.